57th Annual Tierra Del Sol Desert Safari

 2nd Annual Desert Safari Flyer

-Registration is per off-road vehicle only.
-You can have as many people in your vehicle as allowed by law.
-Camping is free unless you go to a private/state campground.
+Registration is per off-road vehicle and includes one raffle ticket.
+Camping in the open area is free.
+You can have as many people in your off-road vehicle as allowed by law.